5 Best RN to BSN Programs in Oklahoma (Online & Campus) – 2023 Rankings

 • Registered nurses holding a license from any state in the United States can enter this program.

-Update on Oklahoma’s Push for 80 Percent BSN by 2020
+Update on Oklahoma’s Push for 80 Percent BSN

 Oklahoma’s drive to fulfill the Institute of Medicine’s push to have 80% of all RNs educated at the baccalaureate level is tremendous.
 The Governor’s Council on Workforce & Economic Development’s Healthcare Workforce Subcommittee has produced the Nursing Professions Workgroup, which focuses solely on the nursing industry across the state.
 In 2018, Oklahoma had only 700 RNs for every 100,000 residents, which is well below the national average of 1,150 RNs per 100,000 residents.
 Despite this, the push for more (and higher-quality) education is paying off.